All the information below is provided by Pink Pangea community members based on their experiences abroad. Feel free to add your voice!

 Feminine Hygienic Products

-Moon cups are becoming increasingly popular as a part of the recent menstrual activism.
+Mollie: Moon cups are becoming increasingly popular as a part of the recent menstrual activism.
 Pads and tampons are very expensive and tampons do not come with applicators.
 The drugstore, Clicks, or Checkers all have items.

-I lived on my university’s campus, so I would visit the sanitarium (doctor’s office) and under student health insurance that was required through my study abroad office, it was free.
+Mollie: I lived on my university’s campus, so I would visit the sanitarium (doctor’s office) and under student health insurance that was required through my study abroad office, it was free.
 For other females, I know they could pay for birth control pills for $15 USD.
 Free condoms were ubiquitous around my campus, but could be easily purchased at drugstores or grocery stores.

-Inter-racial dating is still not very prevalent.
+Mollie: Inter-racial dating is still not very prevalent.
 Be cautious of very forward guys–they move a lot faster than in the States.
 I would meet guys who would ask me to be their girlfriend after one date.

 Types of Men

-There were many rugby guys, as well as guys who were hard partiers, very studious, or just fun to chill with.
+Mollie: There were many rugby guys, as well as guys who were hard partiers, very studious, or just fun to chill with.
 It was very easy to discern the types of guys.

-Yes, very open in Grahmstown.
+Mollie: Yes, very open in Grahamstown.

 Perception of American Women

-Do not take the bus.
+Mollie: Do not take the bus.
 Public transportation is not really available, so travel with others using taxi cars or vans.
 Hitch-hiking is very prevalent.

 Shady Areas for Women

-Some clubs–be cautious of areas that men want to take you.
+Mollie: Some clubs–be cautious of areas that men want to take you.

-Nothing is really off limits and you can find anything you’d find in the US in South Africa.
+Mollie: Nothing is really off limits and you can find anything you’d find in the US in South Africa.
 Just be careful with cultural appropriation if you are wearing something that is representative of someone else’s culture.
 Be informed.